 I Lost Myself & I Don’t Know Where I Went

 The truth is that I lost myself long before he left me.
-It’s probably partly why he did.
-Or maybe it really was all because he was lost and clueless of his emotions.
+That's probably partly why he did.
+Or maybe it really was all because he was lost and completely disconnected from his emotions.
 Maybe I was living in some fairytale delusion of my making.
-Who knows.
+Who knows?
 I don’t, and may never, have the privilege of knowing how he ever truly felt.
-And in some ways I guess it doesn’t matter.
+In some ways I guess it doesn’t matter.

 What I really needed was my partner to take my hand, look me in the eye and say, “My love, you have lost your way, and I will be here for you while you find it.”
 I know I deserve that.
 We all do.

 But that was not what happened to me, and now I am lost and looking for myself in the darkness.
 I was already low, and now I am gone, and I am the only person who can get myself out of here.
 I feel like I’m stuck in some weird alternate reality.
 I am no where to be found, but I know I used to be here somewhere.

 My mind is smart.
 It tells me all of the things I need to hear.
 But my body feels defeated.
 It feels weak and heavy and oh so sad.

 I am weak.
 The last time I saw him he told me I was the strongest person he knows.
 But I’m not really strong.
 I have pretended to be strong all my life because I was afraid of being weak.
 But now I am weak because I have no strength to pretend.